Here are 64 startups that launched today at Y Combinator’s W18 Demo Day

 Openland

-Openland wants to create a better way for land owners to acquire properties.
+Openland wants to create a better way for real estate developers to acquire properties.
 It does this through a slick interface that allows builders to sort through available lands and connect quickly with landowners, evaluate the properties and get through the paperwork.
 Openland’s co-founder called the fact that 90% of buildable space isn’t for sale the “biggest roadblock for the real estate industry.”

 SharpestMinds